 As discussed, there is a strong connection between the gut and the brain.
 Because of this, emotions such as anxiety, sadness, depression, fear, guilt, and anger can all affect gastrointestinal behaviors and vice versa.
 Gut microbiota refers to the bacteria that live in your intestines.
 Research shows that healthier gut microbiota can be beneficial for treating stress-related disorders.
 Conversely, altering levels of gut microbiota can be harmful and contribute to fatigue, cardiovascular disease, and depression.
 Specifically, Lactobacillus rhamnosus, a probiotic bacteria, has a GABA neurotransmitter that helps calm anxiety and regulate brain activity.
 Increasing good microbiota in the gut can be done through improving diet by adopting a plant-based, minimally processed, high-fiber diet.

 Furthermore, surrounding the gut is the gut-associated lymph tissue (GALT) which is responsible for producing most of our infection-fighting white blood cells in the body.
 The GALT is responsible for ensuring the toxins and microbial invaders do not pass out of the gut and into general circulation.
 Poor gut absorption can trigger negative effects all throughout the body including the release of inflammatory chemicals.
-These inflammatory chemicals can have effects brain function and brain chemistry.
+These inflammatory chemicals can have effects on brain function and brain chemistry.
 Science recognizes that inflammatory chemicals are linked to mood disorders, depression, anxiety, and even attention-deficit disorders.

 Improving Gut Health

-- Improving Diet.
-Minimizing processed foods, identifying food allergens, increasing dietary fiber, eating fruits and vegetables, and adding fermented foods to your diet
+- Improving Diet: Minimizing processed foods, identifying food allergens, increasing dietary fiber, eating fruits and vegetables, and adding fermented foods to your diet

-- Healing and Supporting the Microbiome.
-Adding the right probiotics
+- Healing and Supporting the Microbiome: Adding the right probiotics

-- Decrease Inflammation.
-Avoiding food allergies and inflammatory foods such as gluten and other processed foods
+- Decrease Inflammation: Avoiding food allergies and inflammatory foods such as gluten and other processed foods

-- Improve Stress Management.
-Mental health can influence gut health.
+- Improve Stress Management: Mental health can influence gut health.
 Incorporate stress management practices including meditation, yoga, exercise, and improving sleep quality

 - Hydrate: Drinking roughly half your weight in pounds, in fluid ounces each day.